Akif448/newsle-project/README.md

 ## Project description

 Newsle is a website platform where users can search for news topics that they are interested in.
-Search bar on the main page and filtering options based on year and the news source allows users to get to their favourite news topic quickly.
+Search bar on the main page and filtering options based on year allow users to get to their favourite news topics quickly.
-Trending page also helps users to visually access their favourite news quickly based on the trending topics.
+Trending page also helps users to visually access their favourite news based on the current trending topics.

 ## Project outlook
 * ### Website Logo